 At Mattins the invitatory Beatus Laurentius, Christi Martyr, triumphat coronatus in caelis: Venite, adoremus Dominum.
 The antiphons Quo progredis etc are sung in the first nocturn with psalms 1, 2 & 3.
 The lessons in the first nocturn are from the Book of Eccesiasticus.
 In the second nocturn the antiphons Beatus Laurentius etc are sung with psalms 4, 5 & 8.
 The lessons are from a sermon of St. Leo on St. Lawrence.
 In the third nocturn the antiphons Strinxerunt etc are sung 14, 16 & 20.
 The lessons in the third nocturn are from a sermon of St. Augustine on St. John's Gospel.
 The Te Deum is sung.At Lauds the antiphons Laurentius ingressus est martyr etc are sung with Dominical psalms.

 At Prime and the Hours the antiphons from Lauds, Laurentius etc., are sung with the festal psalms.
 At Prime the Dominical preces are omitted and the lectio brevis is Potens est autem.
 At the Hours the Dominical psalms are sung.

 Mass is sung after Terce.
 The Gloria is sung and the Common Preface is sung.

 In the 'liturgical books of 1962' the feast loses first Vespers.
-At the Hours the ferial psalms are sung, at Prime the lectio brevis is of the season.
+(St. John Mary Vianney is celebrated on the 8th August and so yesterday had ferial Vespers with the collect of the Vigil - very odd as in the traditional rite the Office of a Vigil ends at None).
+At the Hours the ferial antiphons and psalms are sung and at Prime the lectio brevis is of the season.